-2. Kent State University, Kent, Ohio (top 3% of schools considered)
+Kent State University (top 2% of schools being considered)

 Founded in 1910, Kent State University (KSU or Kent State) is home to more than 23,000 students from all 50 states and more than 100 countries.
 The school offers 300 degree programs across 11 colleges and the School of Digital Sciences.
 The College of the Arts is home to the School of Fashion Design and Merchandising, better known as “The Fashion School.”